Skip to Main Content

 Whether you need conference proceedings or government reports, we will check out a variety of sources for grey literature beyond standard databases and catalogues.
 This module will draw on examples from the disciplines of health and law, but the demonstrations are applicable for interdisciplinary searching across other science and social science disciplines.

-Hannah Steeves & Robin Parker, Dalhousie Libraries
+Hannah Rosborough & Robin Parker, Dalhousie Libraries

 Working with research data